moskytw/clime/docs/index.rst

 More Details
 ------------

-It is the all of basic of Clime.
+These are the basics of Clime usage.
 If you want to know more, details are here:

 .. toctree::
    :maxdepth: 2